GreatBallacuda/forPG/README.md

     - ACC: 0.92 (for the test dataset)

 # Next:
+For the 1st time of doing a NLP project, I've paied too much time in ABSA tech review which leads to no time for further analysis of processed data.
+So:
-- [ ] still much to read from the result data ..
+- [ ] still much (can be easy)to read from the result data .. (keyword analysis, eg.)
 - [ ] Aspect-Based Sentiment Analysis